CMind: An AI Agent for Localizing C Memory Bugs: Background/Related Work

 The directions for bug localization fall into several categories: 1) spectrum-based fault localization 2) model-based fault localization 3) information-retrieval based 4) neural model-based 5) bio-based 6) LLMs-based, and 7) agentic based.

 Spectrum-based methods use run-time behaviors to localize bugs.
 For example, Jones~\emph{et al.}~\cite{jones2005empirical} proposed Tarantula that uses the coverage of the test data for bug localization.
 Model-based approaches use probabilistic models.
 Baah~\emph{et al.} uses probabilistic graphical models to find bugs in the program.
 Information retrieval-based methods use static information for bug localization.
 Mahmud~\emph{et al.}~\cite{mahmud2024using} proposed an information retrieval approach that retrieves files with bug based on GUI information.
 Zhou~\emph{et al.}~\cite{zhou2012where} used bug reports to find the buggy code.
-Neural-based methods mean localize the bugs with neural network.
+Neural-based methods mean localizing the bugs with neural network.
 Qian~\emph{et al.}~\cite{qian2023gnet4fl} used graph convolution neural network for bug localization.
 Bio-based methods use clues from human behavior for bug localization such as the work by Muller~\emph{et al.}~\cite{muller2016using} that uses bio-metrics for bug localization.
 More recently, several LLMs and agentic-based approaches have been proposed.
 Stein~\emph{et al.}~\cite{stein2025where} used LLMs for bug localization by exploring the attention in LLMs.
 Chang~\emph{et al.}~\cite{chang2025bridging} proposed LLM-based hierarchical framework for bug localization.
-Qin~\emph{et al.}~\cite{qin2024agentfl} proposed a multi-agent based method for bug localization.
 Due to page limit, several other papers along these lines are highlighted in different survey papers~\cite{niu2025when, wong2016survey}.

 Although LLMs have shown success in bug localization~\cite{stein2025where, dai2025less, chang2025bridging, liu2024marscode, qin2024agentfl}, LLMs still struggle with hallucinations~\cite{li2025llmbl,zhang2025llm} and understanding long contexts~\cite{kuratov2024babilong, li2024long}.
 To limit the range of possible answers, we developed our method based on a human study with human programmers~\cite{smith2025human}.
-Compared with other agentic based methods such as~\cite{qin2024agentfl}, the key novelty of this paper is that we design our prompt based on a human study with human programmers.
+Specifically, we extracted the information that programmers used with tools during the study and limited LLMs to only look at the information used by the programmers.
+Compared with other agentic-based methods such as~\cite{qin2024agentfl}, the key novelty of this paper is that we design our prompt based on a human study with human programmers.